changhw/changhw.github.io/_pages/about.md

 Work/Internship & Contest
 ======
-1. 2016.
-08 – 2016.
-10: Beijing HQ Education Group (Hangzhou Branch).
+1. Aug 2016 – Oct 2016: Beijing HQ Education Group (Hangzhou Branch).
 Participated in the mathematical modeling and program development for the module of class arrangement in the educational administration system;
-2. 2019.
-08: Fusion Research Center at ENN Group.
+2. Aug 2019: Fusion Research Center at ENN Group.
 Completed the development and optimization of the CLT code for simulating the MHD instabilities in the field-reversed configuration (FRC);
-3. 2018.
-09: Participated in “HUAWEI Cup” The 15th China Post-Graduate Mathematical Contest in Modeling.
+3. Sep 2018: Participated in “HUAWEI Cup” The 15th China Post-Graduate Mathematical Contest in Modeling.
 Completed the project of "Airport Flight – Gate Assignment Problem Based on Genetic Algorithm".
 Won the 3rd prize.